ProteinsWebTeam/interpro-docs/docs/browse.rst

 Proteome entry page
 *******************
-The proteome entry page displays general information provided by `UniProt <https://www.uniprot.org/>`_: its ID, strain, and a link to the related species.
+The proteome entry page displays general information provided by `UniProt <https://www.uniprot.org/>`_: its ID, strain, and a descrption of the organism.
+It also provides a link to the corresponding :ref:`taxonomy page <taxonomy_page>`.

 The following tabs may be available: :ref:`entries`, :ref:`proteins` and :ref:`structures`.